Sleepy Lion Trail - Button Rock Dam Loop, Button Rock Preserve Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

-The lollipop loop trail, 3 miles of which run along well-maintained service roads that parallel North St. Vrain Creek, is ideal for trail running, winter activities, families, and anglers.
+The lollipop loop, 3 miles of which run along graded service roads that parallel North St. Vrain Creek, is ideal for trail running, winter activities, families, and anglers.

 The trail begins on a smooth service road, rising nominally along North St. Vrain Creek while skirting Longmont Reservoir, which at first glance appears little more than a wide, slow moving section of the creek.
 The grade increases to the Sleepy Lion Trail junction (.75 miles : 6,135').

 The Sleepy Lion Trail turns south and rises sharply, weaving quickly through fir, ponderosa, cacti patches, and rocky outcrops.
-Views back north of Button Rock Mt (8,417') are quite good as you gain elevation.
+Views north of Button Rock Mt (8,417') are quite good as you climb.

-The trail levels and forest suddenly yields to a large, rolling meadow (1.25 miles : 6,385').
-This brief but attractive segment is rife with wildlife: deer, fox, coyote, mountain lion, bear, and rattlesnake inhabit this area.
+The trail exits the forest and levels into a large, rolling meadow (1.25 miles : 6,385').
+This brief but attractive segment is a good place to find wildlife.